 We are a brand-new, community minded Full Fibre network based in Eastbourne, East Sussex.

-We are dedicated to bringing hyperfast and hyper reliable 100% full fibre broadband to Eastbourne, Hastings and the rest of East Sussex.
-Replacing the slower copper fibre, you currently get from other providers.
+We are dedicated to bringing you hyperfast and hyper reliable 100% full fibre broadband, replacing the slower copper used by other providers.

-We are laying a new, full fibre broadband network in the ground - we’re not changing or using the existing BT cable network.
+We are laying a new, full fibre broadband network in the ground - we’re not changing or using the existing openreach cable network.
 We are an independent company, based in Eastbourne.
-We are not reselling the BT Openreach Network, unlike all the major ISPs.
-We are building and operating a completely new full fibre only network.
+We are not reselling the openreach Network, unlike the major ISPs.
+We are building and operating a completely new 100% full fibre network (FTTP).
 You, the customer, deal with us all the way through – Lightning Fibre controls the network and the quality of your experience from your modem all the way to London and across the World Wide Web.
 As this is a totally new full fibre network, our network build requires construction work to be carried out by us or our contractors along your street.

 For more information see About Us